Classroom Resources: Energy & Thermodynamics

 • Electromagnetic Spectrum, Emission Spectrum, Emission Spectrum, Electrons | Middle School, High School

-Lesson Plan: Let it Glow Mark as Favorite (37 Favorites)
+Access is an AACT member benefit.
+Lesson Plan: Let it Glow Mark as Favorite (38 Favorites)

 In this lesson students will investigate the fluorescence of a variety of everyday items as well as prepared samples under a black light.
 Students will examine the concepts of absorption and subsequent emission of photons, as well as wavelength, frequency, and energy of electromagnetic radiation.
 As extension activities, students will learn about phosphorescence and research real-life applications of photoluminescence.